 development held by research

 The activities to ensure and develop quality in research involve special review or follow-up.
 In the list below you can read more about the activities.
 In-depth information about the activity is provided either on a special page or in a governing document.

 The purpose of this internal follow-up activity is to summarize the status of ongoing research projects and help to define any need to adjust in the project's implementation.

 The purpose of the activity is to show the strengths and development opportunities of the research environments and research groups in relation to research, collaboration and utilization in a broad sense.
 All research at the University (research environments with associated research groups and research only linked to education) is followed up from a national and international perspective, with the support of external peer review.

-The Swedish Higher Education Autority (UKÄ) is an independent government agency, reviewing all higher education institutions in Sweden.
-UKÄ reviews the higher education institutions' quality assurance procedures in research.
-A pilot review of four universities took place in 2020.
+The Swedish Higher Education Autority (UKÄ) is an indipendent government agency, reviewing all higher education institutions in Sweden.
+UKÄ evaluates the quality of higher education and research.